sdc-china/IDA-doc/_posts/2019-01-15-references-best-practices.md

 You can use below ways to collect logs of plug-in.

-1. You can use the browser console to see the logs for plug-in console.You can check the plug-in console for detail error message.
+1. You can use the browser console to see the logs for plug-in console.

    ![][references-pluginConsole]

-2. You can use the browser console to see the logs for  UI console.You can check the  UI console message for detail error message.
+2. You can use the browser console to see the logs for  UI console.

    ![][references-browserconsole]